 Here is the full sentence followed by the phrase played repeatedly:

-And here is the phrase as it is generally heard after it has been played repeatedly:
+And here is the notated phrase as it is generally heard after it has been played repeatedly:

 Now here again is the exact same sentence as you just heard.
 You will probably find that it begins by sounding as speech, just as before.
 But when you come to the phrase that had been repeated, it suddenly appears to burst into song.

+My colleagues and I investigated this effect in detail 3, 4.
 In our first experiment we tested three matched groups of subjects, and presented each group with a different condition.
-The subjects all listened to the full sentence and then to ten presentations of the phrase.
-During each pause between presentations they judged on a five-point scale whether they heard the phrase as exactly like speech, like speech, like either speech or song, like song, or exactly like song.
+The subjects listened to the full sentence and then to ten presentations of the phrase.
+During each pause between presentations the subjects judged on a five-point scale whether they heard the phrase as exactly like speech, like speech, like either speech or song, like song, or exactly like song.

-The above graph compares the effects of having the intervening repetitions exactly as the original, as compared with being transposed slightly.
-As can be seen, when the repetitions were exact, perception moved solidly from speech to song.
+Figure 2 compares the effects of having the intervening repetitions exactly as the original, as compared with having them transposed slightly.
+We can see that when the repetitions were exact, perception moved solidly from speech to song.
 However, when the repetitions were transposed slightly, although ratings moved slightly towards song, they remained solidly in the speech region.

-The above graph shows the effect of having the intervening repetitions consist of the same syllables in jumbled orderings, again compared with having the repetitions exactly as the original.
-We can see that here there was no transformation from speech to song.
+Figure 3 shows what happened when the intervening repetitions consisted of the exact same syllables but in jumbled orderings, again compared with having them exactly as the original.
+We can see that when the syllables were jumbled, there was no transformation from speech to song.
 So it seems that, in order for this transformation to occur, the phrase needs to be repeated exactly, without transposition, and without changing the ordering of the syllables.

 So we can then ask: What do the subjects actually hear when they say that they are hearing song?
 To find out, we recruited 11 female subjects who had had experience with singing in choirs or choruses, and tested each subject in isolation from the others.
 We had them listen to the full sentence and then to the phrase repeated ten times, and asked them to reproduce the phrase exactly as they had heard it.